 Entry Forms.
 All contestants must fill out the appropriate on-line information form to enter the shootout.
 For the convenience of those who have not pre-registered, a registration form is included as the last page of this document.
 Blank copies will be available on-site for late registrants.

-Important Note: contestants must first register for the Eyeball event before they can sign up for the Mobile Shootout.
+Important Note: contestants must be registered for the Eyeball before they can sign up for the Mobile Shootout.
+We will not be able to accommodate walk-ins or freeloaders.